Sir Maurice Berkeley1

 M, #27952, b.
 1467, d.
 12 September 1523

-Sir Maurice Berkeley was born in 1467 at Thornbury, Gloucestershire, England.1 He was the son of Sir Maurice Berkeley and Isabel Meade.1 A contract for the marriage of Sir Maurice Berkeley and Katharine Berkeley was signed on 28 January 1484/85.2 He died on 12 September 1523 at Calais, France, without legitimate issue.1 He was buried at Trinity Chapel, Parish Church, Calais, France.1 His will (dated 1 May 1520 to 11 September 1523) was probated on 28 November 1523.1
+Sir Maurice Berkeley was born in 1467 at Thornbury, Gloucestershire, EnglandG.1 He was the son of Sir Maurice Berkeley and Isabel Meade.1 A contract for the marriage of Sir Maurice Berkeley and Katharine Berkeley was signed on 28 January 1484/85.2 He died on 12 September 1523 at Calais, FranceG, without legitimate issue.1 He was buried at Trinity Chapel, Parish Church, Calais, FranceG.1 His will was proven (by probate) on 28 November 1523.1

-Sir Maurice Berkeley also went by the nick-name of Maurice 'the Courtier'.1 He succeeded to the title of 4th Lord Berkeley [E., 1421] in September 1506, by writ, de jure.1 He held the office of Keeper of Kingswood Forest in 1508.1 He held the office of Sheriff of Gloucestershire from 1509 to 1510.1 He was invested as a Knight Bachelor on 23 June 1509.1 He was Marshal of the Army for Spain in 1512.1 He held the office of Knight of the Body on 13 April 1512, to King Henry VIII.1 He gained the rank of Captain in 1513 in the service of the Army in France.1 He held the office of Sheriff of Gloucestershire from 1515 to 1516.1 He held the office of Sheriff of Leicestershire from 1516 to 1517.1 He held the office of Sheriff of Warwickshire from 1516 to 1517.1 He held the office of Lieutenant of Calais in 1520.1 He lived at Yate, Gloucestershire, England.1 He gained the rank of Captain in 1523 in the service of the Army in France.1
+Sir Maurice Berkeley also went by the nick-name of Maurice 'the Courtier'.1 He succeeded as the 4th Lord Berkeley [E., 1421] in September 1506, by writ, de jure.1 He held the office of Keeper of Kingswood Forest in 1508.1 He held the office of Sheriff of Gloucestershire from 1509 to 1510.1 He was appointed Knight Bachelor on 23 June 1509.1 He was Marshal of the Army for Spain in 1512.1 He held the office of Knight of the Body on 13 April 1512, to King Henry VIII.1 He gained the rank of Captain in 1513 in the Army in France.1 He held the office of Sheriff of Gloucestershire from 1515 to 1516.1 He held the office of Sheriff of Leicestershire from 1516 to 1517.1 He held the office of Sheriff of Warwickshire from 1516 to 1517.1 He held the office of Lieutenant of Calais in 1520.1 His last will was dated from 1 May 1520 to 11 September 1523.
+He lived at Yate, Gloucestershire, EnglandG.1 He gained the rank of Captain in 1523 in the Army in France.1

 Citations